Keala Settle

-Keala Joan Settle (born November 5, 1975) is an American actress and singer.
+Keala Settle (born November 5, 1975) is an American actress and singer.
 Settle originated the role of Norma Valverde in Hands on a Hardbody, which ran on Broadway in 2013, and was nominated for the Outer Critics Circle Award, Drama Desk Award, and Tony Award for Best Featured Actress in a Musical.
 In 2016 she was in the original Broadway cast of Waitress portraying Becky.
 In 2017, she portrayed Lettie Lutz, a bearded lady, in the musical film The Greatest Showman.
 The song "This Is Me" from the film, principally sung by Settle, won the 2017 Golden Globe Award for Best Original Song, and was nominated for the Academy Award for Best Original Song.
-On January 27, 2019, Settle sang "Seasons of Love" in Fox's Rent: Live.

-Personal life
+Early life, family and education

-Settle was born in Hawaii, the oldest of five children of Susanne (née Riwai), who is of Māori (Rangitāne, Ngāti Kahungunu) descent from New Zealand, and British-born David Settle.
-She is a graduate of Kahuku High School (class of 1994), and an alumna of Southern Utah University.
+Settle was born in Hawaiʻi, the eldest of five children to Susanne Ti Settle (née MacDonald/Makitanara), an indigenous Māori born and raised in New Zealand (Ngāti Rangitāne, Ngāti Raukawa, Ngāti Kahungunu), and British-born David James Settle.

+She is a graduate of Kahuku High School (class of 1993) then studied at Brigham Young University–Hawaii (1993–1996) and Southern Utah University (1996–1998).